encoredev/encore/docs/go/tutorials/incident-management-tool.md

 Encore will now build and test your app, provision the needed infrastructure, and deploy your application to the cloud.

-After triggering the deployment, you will see a URL where you can view its progress in Encore's [Cloud Dashboard](https://app.encore.dev).
-It will look something like: `https://app.encore.dev/$APP_ID/deploys/...`
+After triggering the deployment, you will see a URL where you can view its progress in the [Encore Cloud dashboard](https://app.encore.cloud).
+It will look something like: `https://app.encore.cloud/$APP_ID/deploys/...`

 From there you can also see metrics, traces, link your app to a GitHub repo to get automatic deploys on new commits, and connect your own AWS or GCP account to use for production deployment.